ethangardner/web-project-guide/articles/writing-performant-css.md

 A mobile-first approach takes the most simple version of our layouts, i.e. mobile, and treats it as the baseline for all other styles.
 This means that we  should write CSS breakpoints with `min-width` and not with `max-width`.

 This does a few things:
-- it avoids having to define complicated styles for larger screens, only to have to undo them for mobile
+- Avoids having to define complicated styles for larger screens, only to have to reset them to a simpler style for mobile
-- it gives the mobile device less to parse
+- Gives the mobile device less to parse
-- it results in less code in general
+- Often results in less code

 Take a typical article layout structure as an example.
 On mobile, the entire layout is 1 column, but on desktop, the article body is about 2/3 of the layout and the sidebar containing ads and related content is a fixed 340px.